-In a previous blog post, we introduced the API testing support of DHC (now known as Restlet Client).
+In a previous blog post, we introduced the API testing support of Restlet Client (fka DHC).
 We described the power of this tool to test REST services and web APIs by combining requests and assertions.

 Let’s start by introducing what BDD is and what it can bring.